Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the start.ratt.sh file of RATT folder.
 Default is start.ratt.sh.
       --element ELEMENT, -e ELEMENT
-                            --element will become the prefix of all output file.
+                            --element will become the prefix of all output file.Default is "chromosome".
       --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
                             The transfer type for running RATT.
 (For the details, please refer to the manual of RATT.)
 Default is